JEPooley/svelte-simple-nav/README.md

 ## Features

-- Reactive with single break point for mobile/desktop
+- Responsive with single break point for mobile/desktop
 - Comes with pre-packaged layouts and anchoring styles
-- Allows customisation of colours, height, the break point and other key parameters
+- Allows customisation of colours, sizes and other key parameters
-- Uses slots for cleaner implementation (no need to pass through an array of data objects)
+- Uses slots for clean implementation

 It is simple in the sense that:
 - It does not handle nested lists / large navigation menus
-- It is fairly opinionated so that it can be setup easily without many (or any) required properties
+- It is partially pre-styled, so that it can be setup easily without many (or any) required properties

 ## Installation